eProsima/Fast-DDS-docs/docs/fastdds/getting_started/fastrtpsgen_app/includes/first_app.rst

 First, locate the installation directories of Fast-RTPS, Fast-CDR and add these directories to your PATH.

-    - If you have followed the **colcon installation**, execute the following commands:
+    - If you have followed the **colcon installation**, run the following command:

     .. code:: bash